one-aalam/remix-starter-kit/README.md

 ```

 ## Known Issues

-in `package.json` under the `lint-staged` section for linting on commits
+- Issue with Supabase client code accessible in the browser (as shared above)

 ## License
 MIT